-Public M&A transactions regularly take about three months from the bidder’s announcement of the intention to issue an offer to completion (the maximum is 22 weeks; longer durations are possible if competing offers are published).
+Public M&A transactions typically take around three months from the bidder’s announcement of the intention to issue an offer to completion (the maximum is 22 weeks; longer durations are possible if competing offers are published).
 The duration of preparatory actions, particularly stakebuilding and due diligence, are not included and can vary widely.

-Governmental measures taken to address the COVID-19 pandemic have not created major practical delays or impediments to these timelines in general.
+Overall, government measures implemented to address the COVID-19 pandemic have not led to substantial practical delays or obstacles in these processes.

 An investor who acquires 30% or more of the voting shares of a company that is listed on an organised market is required to issue a mandatory offer to all other shareholders.
 The bidder may apply to BaFin to be exempted from the obligation.
 However, such exemptions are only granted in extraordinary cases.